The Home Inspector Missed Problems-Now What?

-Home inspectors, after using the “beyond the scope” comment will usually fall back on other terms such as for example;
+Home inspectors, after using the “beyond the scope” comment in their report will usually fall back on other terms such as for example;

 - Have a specialized contractor evaluate it prior to the close of escrow

-- Refer this to a contractor of this trade to further evaluate prior to the close of escrow
+- Refer this to a contractor of this trade for further evaluation prior to the close of escrow

 - We suggest having this condition evaluated by a specialists prior to the close of this escrow

-Looking at these comments, you can start to see a pattern right. in my opinion, the inspector is simply trying to “pawn off” his responsibilities to another.
-Furthermore, when you sign the inspectors agreement you likely signed something that says he will be inspecting the property according to some standard or SOP.
+Looking at these comments, you can start to see a pattern right.
+In my opinion, the inspector is simply trying to “pawn off” his responsibilities to another.
+Furthermore, when you sign the inspector’s agreement you likely signed something that says he will be inspecting the property according to some standard or SOP.
+Or, he’s saying he’s a “generalist” and not a “specialist.”
 You may have also signed away the right to sue him, but we’ll get to that.